12.3 Psychological and Behavioral Therapy

 - Instruct the child to stay near adults where bullying occurs.
 Most bullying happens when adults are not around.

-- If a child feels they can confront the bully, teach them to say in a calm clear voice to stop the behavior and, “Bullying is not OK.”
+- If a child feels they can confront the bully, teach them to say in a calm, clear voice, “Bullying is not OK” to stop the behavior.

 - If the child is comfortable with deflating the situation with humor, they can use humor to challenge the bullying.